Elukoye/news-week-solo/README.md

 Course: HTML AND CSS

-Contributors
+Contributors:
 Elukoye

-Project Goal
+Project Goal:
 Build a clone of the Newsweek site using twitter Bootstrap

 This project was completed as part of the Microverse cirriculum.

-Assignment Description
+Assignment Description:
 Using Bootstrap
 [Solo Project]
 This project requests students to build a replica of the news site Newsweek.com using the Bootstrap framework.